robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

                 isibling = i + siblingoffset - 1

                 # The parent of a left sibling is stored immediately after
-                # its right sibling.
+                # its right sibling
                 i += siblingoffset

-            # When the computed sibling exceedes the range of MMR(C+1), we have
+            # When the computed sibling exceedes the range of MMR(C+1),
-            # completed the path.
+            # we have completed the path
             if isibling > c:
                 return path